orgus33/Bastien/README.md

 These are my first projects at the moment
-Ce sont mes premier projets pour le moment
+Ce sont mes premiers projets pour le moment